braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/push_notifications/android/advanced_settings.md

 ![Advanced Settings][1]

-## Delivery Options

-Both Google and Amazon's push messaging services (FCM and ADM, respectively) allow you to set additional parameters for when and how your messages are delivered.
-FCM and ADM both follow roughly the same pattern in how these options are structured and utilized.
-The default behavior of these services is to send messages to devices as soon as they are received for delivery.
-However, depending on the use case, this may not be the best way to communicate to your users.
-To provide you with precise control over when your push messages are delivered, we have implemented ways to use FCM and ADM delivery options with Braze campaigns.

-For example, say that a user of a sports news app had their device offline the duration of a football game.
-The app sends out updates after one of the competing teams score for a total of 10 push notifications over that duration.
-When the user reconnects to the messaging service, we would not want them to receive 10 redundant notifications.
-We have a couple of options available to solve this problem.

 ## Notification ID {#notification-id}

 A __"Notification ID"__ is a unique identifier for a message category of your choosing that informs the messaging service to only respect the most recent message from that ID.
 Setting a Notification ID allows you to send just the most recent and relevant message, rather than a stack of outdated, irrelevant ones.
-However, if the phone correctly receives the original push notifications, then the Notification ID will not replace the already delivered notification(s).

 ## Time to Live (TTL) {#ttl}

 The __"Time to Live"__ (ttl) field allows you to set a custom length of time to store messages with the push messaging service.
 Braze's default values for time to live are 4 weeks for FCM and 31 days for ADM.
 If the hypothetical user from the example above were to reconnect their device 4 weeks after the game with the time to live set to the default, then those messages would have already expired in the messaging service and would not be delivered.

-For more information on these delivery options, please see the [Firebase Cloud Messaging][7] and [Amazon Device Messaging][8] documentation.

-## Firebase Messaging Priority {#fcm-priority}
+## Firebase Messaging Delivery Priority {#fcm-priority}

 The __"Firebase Messaging Delivery Priority"__ field lets you control whether a push is sent with "normal" or "high" priority to Firebase Cloud Messaging.
 See [FCM documentation](https://firebase.google.com/docs/cloud-messaging/concept-options#setting-the-priority-of-a-message) to learn more.